garfix/richard-readthedocs/docs/source/language/is-a.md

 }
 ~~~

+If a van-dyke (a kind of beard) is part of Ferren (a person), is a beard then part of Ferren as well?
+Yes: if a subset is part of a person, then the superset is part of him as well.

 ## Further considerations

 Some thoughts that might occur when dealing with the introduction of new concepts in a dialog: